catarinab/catarina-cv/content/_index.md

           location: Lisboa, Portugal
           date_start: '2022-09-19'
           date_end: ''
-          description: Taught Computer Organization at a Bsc Level and Parallel and Distributed Computing at a Msc Level.
+          description: Teaching Computer Organization at a Bsc Level and Parallel and Distributed Computing at a Msc Level.
     design:
       columns: '2'
   - block: experience